NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 boundary and corresponding water surface were found correctly.

-Before that, it is important to note that such runs can take a long time, and one should to try to first perform a bathymetry experiment in a carefully chosen small area by running ``stereo_gui`` instead of ``parallel_stereo``, while keeping the rest of the bathy options as above, and then selecting clips in the left and right images with the
+Before that, it is important to note that such runs can take a long time, and one should try to first perform a bathymetry experiment in a carefully chosen small area by running ``stereo_gui`` instead of ``parallel_stereo``, while keeping the rest of the bathy options as above, and then selecting clips in the left and right images with the